ecoinvent/ecoinvent-topology/topology-journal.rst

 ====

 * Spain and Netherlands (only Europe)
-* Use admin instead fo name? e.g. Bosnia and Herz -> Herz., Russia/Russian Federation
-* Finish recipes for US electricity regions
 * How to define France?
 Do we need to add to geometries table?
-* Finish recipes
-* "Al producing Area 2, North America, without Quebec" and "Al producing Area 2, North America" overlap
+(Problem is that we define France from geometries table, but better france is in other table and is not topo - need real france in geometries table)
 * Fix Paphos
+* Fix UN regions
+* Fix UN subregions
+* Finish recipes (Europe without, European elect - systematic comparison needed)

 Changes
 =======